-Scientists find new biomarker to guide cancer immunotherapy
+Scientists Find New Biomarker to Guide Cancer Immunotherapy

+A lymphoma patient receives cellular immunotherapy as part of a study at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
 Scientists said on Monday they had pinpointed a particular type of immune system cell that could predict more precisely if cancer patients are likely to respond to modern immunotherapy medicines.
-The discovery, reported in the journal Nature Immunology, suggests doctors and drug developers will need to get smarter in zeroing in on those people who stand to benefit from the expensive new drugs, which are revolutionizing cancer care.

 Add your comments below